 Ensure your thermostat is set to "HEAT" and the fan is switched to "AUTO."
 If it was set to "ON," switching it back will stop the fan from running when the furnace isn't heating, eliminating the circulation of cool air.2.
 Inspect and Replace the Filter

-3. Reset the System
+3. Reset the Furnace

 - Turn the thermostat to "OFF."